bvm-org/bvm/README.md

 However, note that if you are using the `LEXICAL_ADDRESS` opcode:

-1. You **must** provide both numeric operands
+1. You **must** provide both operands
-2. Both operands must not be negative (thus neither shorthand forms are available)
-3. The lexical address constructed is then simply placed on the operand stack: it does not at that point go through the implicit default operator as it's not being seen as an opcode.
+2. The lexical address constructed is then simply placed on the operand stack: it does not at that point go through the implicit default operator as it's not being seen as an opcode.
 You can then use `LOAD` and `EXEC` to then perform the deferencing and invocation